 This report supersedes any previous report(s) with this reference.
-Results apply to the sample(s) as submitted.
-This document shall not be reproduced, except in full.
+Results apply to the sample(s) as submitted, unless the sampling was conducted by ALS.
+This document shall not be reproduced, except in full

 This Certificate of Analysis contains the following information: